manikanthp/manikanthp.github.io/about.md

 <h1 align="center">Hi there, I’m Manikanth Palamakula 👨‍💻</h1>
 <hr class="dashed">
 <p>
-I am a Data Science specialist at LTIMindtree in India, with a strong passion for Generative AI and Data Science technologies.
+I am <b>Senior Data Scientist</b> at <b>Emmes</b>, with a strong passion for Generative AI and Data Science technologies.
 I am dedicated to continuous learning and exploring cutting-edge advancements to create innovative solutions.
 Solving complex problems is my forte, and I thrive on acquiring new knowledge.
 I am enthusiastic about sharing insights and discoveries in the fields of Generative AI and Data Science."
 </p>
 <hr class="dashed">